 - 1/4 cup fresh apples, chopped any variety

 - 1/4 cup fresh carrots, grated

 - Pre-heat oven to 350 degrees and line muffin tin with liners or generously spray with a non-stick cooking spray. *You can also lightly spray the muffin liners as I've heard some have had trouble with them sticking to the liners.

-- In a medium bowl, smash bananas and add milk, eggs, vanilla, and maple syrup.
+- In a medium bowl, smash bananas and add milk, butter, eggs, vanilla, and maple syrup.
 Add slowly to the dry ingredients and mix well.

 - In separate bowls, mix together the Strawberry Almond Chia, Blueberry Apple Flax, and "Carrot Cake" fillings.
 Add some of each mixture to 4 muffin liners, leaving a little bit of each behind to top the muffins.
 Gently fill each muffin tin to the top with oats and bananas mixture and top with remaining filling.
 (If you have extra oat and banana mixture, make some 'plain' muffins or toss in whatever else you have!)